esafirm/nolambda.stream/src/pages/articles/2017-07-15---Disable-Direct-Access-to-IP/index.md

 tags:
   - 'Nginx'
   - 'VPS'
-description: 'Often times we don't want to expose our server IP address to public.
-We just want to access our domain address.'
+description: "Often times we don't want to expose our server IP address to public.
+We just want to access our domain address."
 ---

 Often times we don't want to expose our server IP address to public.
 We just want to access our domain address.